tzuliu/ooc/README.md

 ---
 ## Papers:

-* You can download the paper from the folder "Paper."
+For the final version of the paper "What Ordered Optimal Classification Reveals about Ideological Structure Cleavages and Polarization" and the related/replication codes, please refer to [this repository]("https://github.com/tzuliu/What-Ordered-Optimal-Classification-Reveals-about-Ideological-Structure-Cleavages-and-Polarization")